nhayward/revpit/user/pages/02.editors/hannah-kate-kelley/bio.md

 instagram:
     name: kelleyeditorial
     url: 'https://www.instagram.com/kelleyeditorial/'
+annual_contest_2025: true
 mini: true
 ---

 ##### Bio

 Hannah Kate Kelley is a developmental editor and Author Accelerator certified book coach living in New York City.
-She is a member of Women’s Media Group and the LGTBQ+ Editors Association, contributes regularly to writing resources such Jane Friedman’s blog and ProWritingAid, and worked for Red Hen Press, B\*tch Media, and Missouri Life Magazine.
+She is a member of Women’s Media Group and the LGTBQ+, contributes regularly to writing resources such Jane Friedman’s blog and ProWritingAid, and worked for Red Hen Press, B\*tch Media, and Missouri Life Magazine.
 Outside of editing, Hannah is also the founder of Queer Soccer League and loves throwing themed game nights for her friends.

 **Pronouns: She/Her**